May. 23, 2017

-During her tenure at Biola, Coach Dee Henry's teams have produced a national singles champion, a national champion doubles team, and a national runner-up team.
+During her tenure at Biola, Coach Dee Henry's teams have produced a national singles champion, a national champion doubles team and a national runner-up team.
 Biola's tennis USPTA teaching pro, Dee Henry received certification for teaching wheelchair tennis in 2008.
-In addition to working with challenged athletes, she has provided the direction for a summer program for the youth of our community for more than 2 decades.
+In addition to working with challenged athletes, she has provided the direction for a summer program for the youth of our community for more than two decades.
 These and other programs contributed to Biola's selection as the 2008 Southern California Tennis Association Organizational Member of the year.

-Mrs. Henry is on the board of Directors for the Intercollegiate Tennis Association ITA and is an active member in the USTA.
-She was honored by the Southern California section of the USTA with service awards in 1987, 1993, 1996, and 2001 in recognition of outstanding service with adults and juniors.
+Henry is on the board of Directors for the Intercollegiate Tennis Association ITA and is an active member in the USTA.
+She was honored by the Southern California section of the USTA with service awards in 1987, 1993, 1996 and 2001 in recognition of outstanding service with adults and juniors.
 Coach's 1990 women's team was a Recipient of the Volvo Tennis Community Service award.
 Biola was selected as the 1993 USTA/NJTL Section Chapter of the Year for SCTA.

 Coach Henry was honored by the California Division of USPTA as their 1997 Coach of the Year and as Handicap Pro of the Year in 2001 and the 2008 Special Needs Coach of the year.
 Coach Henry, with the assistance of the team, participates in a wide range of special community service events.
 As a result of these contributions Coach Henry received the 1999 USTA Collegiate Community Service award by the ITA.
 In 2003, she was the recipient of the Sectional USTA/ITA Campus Recreation Award.